Data Access Grant

 Demographic Survey

 The applicant or the person submitting on their behalf will receive a confirmation email that includes a link to a Demographic Survey.
 While this survey is required, when filling it out respondents have the option to select “Prefer not to answer” for all questions.
-This link should be sent to all team PIs, and each should fill it out by August 4.
+This link should be sent to all team PIs, and each should fill it out by the Friday following the deadline.

 The DSI will form a Review Committee to lead the review of all eligible proposals received by the submission deadline.
 Reviewers are asked to consider the project rationale and budget justification and the extent to they align with the Data Access Grants program.